skybet/skybet.github.io/_posts/2016-03-28-passwords-usage.md

 ##### When IT staff get it wrong:

 Ideally passwords would never be submitted directly, being used instead to generate tokens in a challenge-response mechanism such as [SCRAM](https://tools.ietf.org/html/rfc5802) in which the original password is never exchanged and cannot be captured or recovered from the exchanged authentication data.
-If using a mechanism where transmitting authentication credentials cannot be avoided, then as a minimum admiistrators should ensure that the transmission is over a secure channel such as HTTPS rather than in plaintext.
+If using a mechanism where transmitting authentication credentials cannot be avoided, then as a minimum administrators should ensure that the transmission is over a secure channel such as HTTPS rather than in plaintext.

 ### Summary